-Kaibolafin Village is located on Indonesia’s Kola Island, one of a cluster of low-lying Aru Islands in the middle of the Arafaru Sea.
-Kaibolafin consists of 55 fishing families who currently rely on rainwater, which is collected from the village church roof in a single storage tank that is in urgent need of repair and refurbishing.
-During the dry season, the villagers can obtain freshwater only from a forest well two kilometers away or by collecting it from one of the neighboring islands, 30 minutes away by boat.
+In exchange, Seacology will provide a new village rainwater catchment system.
+Currently, village families must rely on rainwater, which is collected from the village church roof in a single storage tank that is in urgent need of repair.
+During the dry season, they can get fresh water only from a forest well two kilometers away or from one of the neighboring islands, 30 minutes away by boat.

 In addition, the school that serves the needs of the village’s 70 elementary students is in dire need of repair.
 The Seacology grant will also go to complete repair of the school.